dgoldberg1900/GuitarPedal_FPGA/README.md

 4. Apply the `guitar_pedal.xdc` constraints
 5. Synthesize, implement, and program the bitstream to test

-## 🧑‍💻 Authors
+##  Authors

 - Daniel Goldberg (dgoldberg1900)
 - James Kaddissi (James's GitHub name)

-## 📌 Notes
+##  Notes

 This README will be updated as the project progresses.
-Stay tuned for demos, waveform visuals, and final performance results!
+Stay tuned for demos, waveform visuals, and final performance results.